Probe: US Interior official used office for personal gain

 “When asked if moving the process along was a way to influence the EPA hiring process, Domenech said, ‘Well, when I think of influencing … I guess you’re right.
 I was trying to influence the process to move along.
 That’s different than influencing the process to hire,'” the report said.

-Investigators for Inspector General Mark Greenblatt concluded Domenech’s actions were specifically aimed at getting the family member hired, the report said.
+Investigators for Inspector General Mark Greenblatt concluded Domenech’s actions were specifically aimed at getting his son-in-law hired, the report said.

-Interior Department officials did not immediately respond to telephone and email requests for a response to the findings.
-Domenech could not be reached for comment.
+The son-in-law was not named or otherwise identified in the report, but two persons familiar with the matter who were not authorized to speak about it publicly identified his relation to Domenech.

+No criminal violations were found, according to the report.
+Interior spokesman Nicholas Goodwin said Domenech was required to undergo additional ethics training as a result of the findings.
+No further action was taken and the matter is considered resolved, he said.

-House Natural Resources Committee Chairman Raul Grijalva called on Interior Secretary David Bernhardt to fire Domenech.
+House Natural Resources Committee Chairman Raul Grijalva, an Arizona Democrat, called on Interior Secretary David Bernhardt to fire Domenech.

-“Firing Mr. Domenech is the only serious course of action at this point – another round of ethics training is clearly just a waste of time, since it hasn’t sunk in by now,” Rep. Grijalva, an Arizona Democrat, said in a statement.
+“Firing Mr. Domenech is the only serious course of action at this point – another round of ethics training is clearly just a waste of time, since it hasn’t sunk in by now,” Grijalva said in a statement.

-Domenech, who also served under former President George W. Bush, went through two rounds of ethics training when he first joined the Trump administration as a senior advisor to then-Interior Secretary Ryan Zinke in 2017, according to the investigation.
+Domenech, who worked in the Interior Department under former President George W. Bush, went through two rounds of ethics training when he first joined the Trump administration as a senior advisor to Zinke in 2017, according to the investigation.

 That training included specific admonitions against using his office “to endorse friends, relatives or persons with whom you are affiliated in a non-governmental capacity,” the report said.